drug-design/course/docs/chapters/protein-structure.md

 ![](https://media.drugdesign.org/course/protein-structure/9_1_0_0_1.png){: loading=lazy }
 ### Classification of Super-Secondary Structures

-There are three main classes of super-secondary structures: all-&alpha;, all-&beta; and mixed &alpha;/&beta; structures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/classification-super-secondary-structures-aee3c87c'><i class='fa fa-play' aria-hidden='true'></i></button>There are three main classes of super-secondary structures: all-&alpha;, all-&beta; and mixed &alpha;/&beta; structures.
 Simple super-secondary structures consist of 2 to 3 secondary elements.
 These can be assembled into larger super-secondary structures that are sometimes referred as "folds".
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/9_2_0_0_1.png){: loading=lazy }
 ### All &beta; super-secondary structures

-Representative &beta;-super-secondary structures are illustrated in the following pages.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/all-beta-super-secondary-structures-36ee45a7'><i class='fa fa-play' aria-hidden='true'></i></button>Representative &beta;-super-secondary structures are illustrated in the following pages.
 The super-secondary structures are represented by both their 3D architecture and by their 2D schematic topological arrangement.

 ![](https://media.drugdesign.org/course/protein-structure/9_3_0_0_1.png){: loading=lazy }
 #### &beta;-Hairpin

-The "&beta;-hairpin" is one of the simplest and most common super-secondary structures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/beta-hairpin-2ce17d57'><i class='fa fa-play' aria-hidden='true'></i></button>The "&beta;-hairpin" is one of the simplest and most common super-secondary structures.
 It includes two consecutive anti-parallel &beta;-strands connected by a loop.
 The loop itself is referred to as the &beta;-hairpin. &beta;-hairpins adopt a specific conformation which depends on their length and sequence.
 The length is usually less than 7 residues and often consists of only two residues.
 The two-residues &beta;-hairpin super-secondary structure adopts one of the classical &beta;-turn conformations.
 *[nce]: New Chemical Entity: a compound not previously described.